ENGG 235 Engineering Mechanics: Statics

 All handouts and assignments will be posted on the course website, and online students must submit homework electronically.

 3 'Midterm' Exams and a Final Exam must be taken in person at designated dates and times on the College of Marin Kentfield Campus.
-If a student is unable to attend the designated meeting time for an exam, arrangements may be made with the instructor to take the exam at the college's DESC Testing Center at alternate times.
 Students may also arrange to take the exams at certain partner community colleges (contact instructor to inquire about a particular college in your area).

 For a more detailed description of course content, structure, and requirements, please contact the instructor at email@example.com, and/or refer to the Syllabus link on the ENGG 235 information page located at: